gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ## 02-annotate-this

-and output all the files and folders names in the current directory
+2. Output all the file and folder names in the current directory

 ```cpp
 struct dirent *d;
 DIR *dr;